zach-welch-timesys/board-farm-rest-api/spec/README.md

 and the response is transmitted back to the requesting client also in JSON format.

-A client, called 'ebf' is supplied with this distribution, which implements the API to provide a command line interface to the board farm REST API functionality.
+A client, called `ebf` is supplied with this distribution, which implements the API to provide a command line interface to the board farm REST API functionality.
 It is very helpful to examine the source code for that client in order to see how the API is used